kckecheng/prometheus/switch.rst

 Prometheus provides official SNMP support through snmp_exporter, which consist of:

-- exporter: collect data from managed devices through SNMP, acts as a NMS;
+- exporter: collect metrics from managed devices through SNMP, acts as a NMS;
 - generator: create configurations for exporter by mapping SNMP OIDs to counters, gauges which can be understood by Prometheus;

 This document will cover both topics.